 • Chinese Academy of Sciences to Professor Bostjan Kobe for research into COVID-19 vaccines and inhibitors

-• Nearly $15M in funding from the Coaliton for Epidemic Preparedness Innovation - a global alliance financing and coordinating the development of vaccines against infectious diseases - to Professor Paul Young and Assoc Prof Keith Chappell to develop a rapid response pipeline to develop and test new vaccines in as little as 16 weeks
+• Nearly $15M in funding from the Coaliton for Epidemic Preparedness Innovation - a global alliance financing and coordinating the development of vaccines against infectious diseases - to Professor Paul Young and Professor Keith Chappell to develop a rapid response pipeline to develop and test new vaccines in as little as 16 weeks

-• A partnership brokered by Professors Paul Young and Mark Walker with Moderna to allow UQ scientists to access Moderna's mRNA platform to develop mRNA vaccines for neglected and emerging viruses.
+• A partnership brokered by Professors Paul Young and Mark Walker with Moderna to allow UQ scientists to access Moderna's mRNA platform to develop mRNA vaccines for neglected and emerging viruses

 Teaching & Learning

-• 33 per cent of our 2023 student enrolments were from overseas.
+• 43 per cent of our 2024 student enrolments were from overseas.

-• Students come from nearly 70 countries, with the highest numbers from China, India, Singapore, Hong Kong, Malaysia, Korea, Taiwan and Indonesia.
+• Students come from nearly 70 countries, with the highest numbers from China, India, Singapore, Malaysia, Hong Kong, Korea, Taiwan and Indonesia.

 • Travel grants to attend conferences and undertake collaborative research overseas are available to confirmed higher degree by research students.